NiiV/test/README.md

-Perl script for converting exported CSV to Terrain builder format
+Perl script for converting exported CSV from FreeDee to Terrain builder format
 ====